AN: Hi, I corrected the where I got the names Owen and Orion. Thanks for pointing this out to me.

 'Five points from Gryffindor for that tone, Mr. Weasley.
 Follow me now or it will be twenty.'
 Swallowing hard Ron followed his Head of House out of the common room.

 Lily Evans shot a reducto curse at another howler.
 Since the hearing she had received countless hexed mail and howlers all telling her what a horrible mother she was.
 Some even went so far to threaten her with horrible accidents.
 Why could no one understand that she had done it for the Wizarding World, the Greater Good?
 Harrison hadn't been important.
-Orion was the Boy Who Lived.
+Owen was the Boy Who Lived.
 He would destroy Voldemort when he came back.
 Dumbledore had said so; so why all the excitement about a boy that wasn't even important?

 Thinking of the Leader of the Light Lily growled.
 Albus wasn't answering any of her calls and letters.
 Yes, he was a bit busy with the Wizengamont and the Board of Governors of Hogwarts but he could call her back.
 She was the mother of the Boy Who Lived after all.
 Still angry she sat down to write another letter.